SatyaRajesh/ValidusTest/README.md

 # Validus

-> Full stack Django/React/Redux app that uses token based authentication with Knox.
+> Full stack Django/React/Redux app that uses axios to communicate between backend and frontend

+##Unit test

+Backend: Provided a basic overview scenarios for unit testing both the end point API's and also with Models.
+Frontend: Frontend automation can be done with selenium webdriver to tests work flow of the case study.

 ## Quick Start
-### Python 3.7.6 and node.js installed
+### Python 3.7.6, pipenv(pip3 install pipenv) and node.js installed

-## Known Issues
-### Welcome Page Not create with Box
-### Dashboard page should always be called before newcall,
-### Newcall page do not load data from DB directly
-### Date is not implemented
-### Calculate is Working only Once, Some state changes has to be fixed
-### Submit is Work In Progress

 ##Entry points to GET/POST/PUT/DELETE 4 Tables
 #http://127.0.0.1:8000/datafund/